MonashDataFluency/Power_BI/docs/01-introduction.md

 Dataset can also be a combination of many different sources, which can be filtered using Power BI and combined into one to use.

-For example: One data source could be the countries and location in the form of Latitude and Longitude.
-Another data source could be the demographics of these countries like: population, GDP etc. Power BI can combine these two data sources into one dataset which can be used for visualizations.
+For example: One data source contains countries and locations in the form of Latitude and Longitude.
+Another data source contains demographics of these countries like population and GDP.
+Power BI can combine these two data sources into one dataset which can be used for visualizations.

 An important feature of Power BI is the ability to connect to various data sources using its connectors.
 Whether the data you want is in Excel or a Microsoft SQL Server database, in Azure or Oracle, or in a service like Facebook, Salesforce, or MailChimp, Power BI has built-in data connectors that let you easily connect to that data, filter it if necessary, and bring it into your dataset.